-Note: This core release supports only Virtex®-7 and Kintex[TM]-7 devices.
-Virtex-6 families are listed for backward compatibility with previous core releases.
+Note: This core release supports only Virtex®-7 and Kintex®-7 devices.

-This product guide describes the function and operation of the LogiCORETM IP Aurora 64B/66B v7.3 core and provides information about designing, customizing, and implementing the core.
+This product guide describes the function and operation of the LogiCORETM IP Aurora 64B/66B v8.1 core and provides information about designing, customizing, and implementing the core.